ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-licensing.md

 {{site.data.keyword.attribute-definition-list}}

-# vSRX base and advanced licensing
+# vSRX Base and Advanced licensing
 {: #vcsvsrx-licensing}

 The vSRX is ordered and deployed with the necessary license keys to operate.
 Advanced licensing is only available directly from Juniper Networks®.
-Licenses can be procured from the Juniper Networks License Management System (LMS).
+Licenses can be procured from the Juniper LMS (Networks License Management System).

 For more information, see [Licensing guide](https://www.juniper.net/documentation/us/en/software/license/juniper-licensing-user-guide/index.html){: external}.